matsim-org/jekyll-website/conferences/index.md

 Here you will find links to upcoming and past conferences and meetings related to MATSim research and application.

+{% comment %} with some liquid wizardry, one can probably detect those posts that are older than the current date and move them to "past events" automatically {% endcomment %}

 <div class="col-md-12 posts">

     <!-- The news items in _data/news.yml are auto-generated from the CI build script once an hour. -->